botclimber/ReverseX/README.md

 First make the environment example, Then add the reward and state vector system.

-can either way be graphic or not.
+can either be graphic or not.